remymuller/remymuller.github.io/_posts/2016-07-05-BezierNumericalSchemes.markdown

 Remark: This is the Pade (2,0) approximation of $$e^z$$.

 ### Quadratic (1,1)
-Using \eqref{QuadBackward} and \eqref{QuadForward2} leads to the following prediction, which is equivalent to the bilinear method:
+Using Forward-Backward equations leads to the following prediction, which is equivalent to the bilinear method / trapezoidal rule:

 $$
 	\begin{align}